 And from their bodies passed.

-In the last two lines of this extract of the mariner says that it became evident from the fact that at day-break they stopped working and gathered together round the mast.
+In the last two lines of this extract of the mariner says that it became evident from the fact that at day-break they stopped working and gathered together around the mast.
 Then sweet sounds passed through their bodies and issued out of their mouths, slowly.

 Around, around, flew each sweet sound,